tclupper/PythonInstallGuide/Miniforge.md

 2) Run the install file and then walk through the default options with key modifications:

 `NOTE:  you may get this exception when you try and run it (I did).
-I just clicked the "Run anyway" option to contiue.`
+I just clicked the "Run anyway" option to continue.`

 ![](/images/MiniforgeInstall_B.png)